 This video tutorial is also available on my YouTube channel if you prefer that!

 How to Make Fork Pom Poms:

-To make your fork pom poms… all you need is a fork (really?!), some wool (you never!) and a pair of scissors.
+To make your fork pom poms… all you need is a fork (really?!), some yarn (you never!) and a sharp pair of scissors.
 A dinner fork is great!
 But you can (as always) experiment with different sized forks and make mini pom poms with a small desert fork!

-Cut a piece of string and place along your fork – I added some bakers twin 1) so you can see it better and 2) because the wool I used is very soft and when tying a knot breaks easily.
+Cut a piece of yarn and place along your fork – I added some bakers twine 1) so you can see it better and 2) because the wool I used is very soft and when tying a knot breaks easily.
 This will be the piece you use to knot your fork pom pom securely!

 Now tie your bakers twine as tightly as possible to create a secure fork pom pom.